This has just appeared on conservativehome - a must read.

 "The scale of the tax cuts is huge.
 The problem is there is no indication here at all as to how it will be paid for.
 David Cameron has denied he would cut public spending.
 The hole in the finances that this would create is dangerous for the economy."

 Journalists are telling me that Labour are genuinely excited by this opportunity to paint David Cameron as at odds with his own Commission.
-Yesterday Gordon Brown highlighted the Tory leader's
+Yesterday Gordon Brown highlighted the Tory leader's alleged unfunded promises.

 George Osborne has also reacted: